twelsh37/twospace/frontend/BARCODE_SCANNING_README.md

 ## Future Enhancements

 Potential improvements:

 - Support for additional barcode formats
 - Batch scanning capabilities
 - Offline barcode processing
 - Integration with inventory systems
 - Advanced error correction
 - Multi-language support

+## Logging of Barcode Scan Events

+- All barcode scan events and errors (e.g., failed scans, invalid barcodes) are logged server-side using Winston.
+- Logs are stored in `frontend/logs/app.log_YYYYMMDD.log`.
+- **Admins**: Use these logs to troubleshoot scanning issues and monitor usage.
+- **Users**: If you encounter scan problems, provide the relevant log file to admins for troubleshooting.
+- **Log Location**: `frontend/logs/`